 This species is a “spider-flower” with inflorescences 1 to 4-flowered.
 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as “tepals” of which there are 4.

-The perianth is reddish, often green near base, subsericeous (meaning less silky with less dense appressed hairs) to pubescent outside, bearded usually above the middle inside.
+In this species, the perianth is reddish, often green near base, subsericeous (meaning less silky with less dense appressed hairs) to pubescent outside, bearded usually above the middle inside.
 The gynoecium (female parts) are to about 3 cm long.
 Yellow flowered forms can occasionally be found in some areas.

 The fruit is a follicle, usually hairy and without dark stripes or blotches.